gruntwork-io/boilerplate/_docs/README.md

      file: echo "Boilerplate is processing file $1"
      end: echo "Boilerplate finished generating files in $2 from templates in $1"
    ```
+1. Consider open sourcing boilerplate.
+To do that, we may also want to open source the
+   `gruntwork-module-circleci-helpers` it uses in `circle.yml`.